Office of Undergraduate Research Undergraduate research will set you apart.

 3. Raymond J. Harbert College of Business

-• Graduate Student Winner: Nguyen Nguyen, Finance, “Financial literacy and the choice of alternative financial services by underbanked and unbanked households”
+• Graduate Winner: Nguyen Nguyen, Finance, “Financial literacy and the choice of alternative financial services by underbanked and unbanked households”

 4. College of Education

-• Undergraduate Student Winner: Abigail Cramer, Exercise Science, “Trunk lateral flexion differences between the fastball and curveball pitch in collegiate softball pitchers”
+• Undergraduate Winner: Abigail Cramer, Exercise Science, “Trunk lateral flexion differences between the fastball and curveball pitch in collegiate softball pitchers”

-• Graduate Student Winner: Nicole Guilford, Educational Foundations, Leadership and Technology, “Tiered collaboration: addressing the impact of high poverty school culture on novice teachers”
+• Graduate Winner: Nicole Guilford, Educational Foundations, Leadership and Technology, “Tiered collaboration: addressing the impact of high poverty school culture on novice teachers”

 5. Samuel Ginn College of Engineering

-• Undergraduate Student Winner: Justin Box, Biosystems Engineering, “Development of algal-bacterial wastewater treatment systems that are effective in the presence of antimicrobial processing aids used in the poultry processing industry“
+• Undergraduate Winner: Justin Box, Biosystems Engineering, “Development of algal-bacterial wastewater treatment systems that are effective in the presence of antimicrobial processing aids used in the poultry processing industry“

-• Graduate Student Winner: Archana Bansode, Polymer and Fiber Engineering, “Preparation of phenol-formaldehyde resins using the lignocellulosic biomass (lignin, lignin and lignocellulosic pyrolysis biooilbio-oil) for use as a wood adhesive”
+• Graduate Winner: Archana Bansode, Polymer and Fiber Engineering, “Preparation of phenol-formaldehyde resins using the lignocellulosic biomass (lignin, lignin and lignocellulosic pyrolysis biooilbio-oil) for use as a wood adhesive”

 6. School of Forestry and Wildlife Sciences

-• Undergraduate Student Winner: Alexandria Hancock, Forestry and Wildlife Sciences, “The impacts of wild pig (Sus scrofa) rooting on soil macroinvertebrate abundance in southeast Alabama”
+• Undergraduate Winner: Alexandria Hancock, Forestry and Wildlife Sciences, “The impacts of wild pig (Sus scrofa) rooting on soil macroinvertebrate abundance in southeast Alabama”

-• Graduate Student Winner: John Mensah, Forestry and Wildlife Sciences, “Does bark beetle associated fungi contribute to loblolly pine decline and mortality?”
+• Graduate Winner: John Mensah, Forestry and Wildlife Sciences, “Does bark beetle associated fungi contribute to loblolly pine decline and mortality?”

 7. College of Human Sciences

-• Graduate Student Winner: Haley Sherman, Human Development and Family Studies, “Assessing dimensions of combat exposure among soldiers and implications for mental health”
+• Graduate Winner: Haley Sherman, Human Development and Family Studies, “Assessing dimensions of combat exposure among soldiers and implications for mental health”

 8. College of Liberal Arts

-• Undergraduate Student Winner: Jhayla Isom, Psychology, “Off-campus students' participation gap linked to difficulties with transportation and parking”
+• Undergraduate Winner: Jhayla Isom, Psychology, “Off-campus students’ participation gap linked to difficulties with transportation and parking”

-• Graduate Student Winner: Sarah Krichbaum, Psychology, “Comparing dog and human olfactory working memory using an odor span task”
+• Graduate Winner: Sarah Krichbaum, Psychology, “Comparing dog and human olfactory working memory using an odor span task”

 9. School of Nursing